xenial-io/Xenial.Blog/_drafts/2019-12-05-the-third-annual-csharp-advent-pretzel-journey.md

 As you can see on [the project](https://github.com/Code52/pretzel/projects/1) there are some goals open we want to tackle before **finally** releasing 1.0, does that mean we failed? **Absolutely NOT**.
 There are a few things open (like for example ScriptCS support) we don't even know if it will land in 1.0.

 Was it worth all the effort, tears and blood that flow into the project? **Absolutely YES**.
 I learned a lot contributing to the project, a lot on motivation, goals, planning and working in the open with people I never met in person.
 I worked a lot remotely, but working on open source is completely different.
-It's such a great feeling to work with people that are **really** appreciate your work.
+It's such a great feeling to work with people that are **really** appreciate your work and are passional with a project.
 Cause every little bit matters **a lot**.

 It's a [great time to be a dotnet developer](https://www.infogain.com/making-an-impact/its-a-great-time-to-be-a-net-developer/).